chrisckc/TodoApiDemo/Notes.md

 Let vscode offer to recreate the files via the debug menu

-edit the 2 "Configuraton" > "program" entries to match the framework version "netcoreapp2.0" and the name of the asssembly dll.
+In launch.json, edit the "program" property in the 2 elements of the "configurations" array entries to match the path of the assembly dll by combining the framework version "netcoreapp2.0" and the name of the assembly dll.

 Error: Could not find the preLaunchTask 'build'.
 Let vscode recreate the tasks.json file, click configure task and choose the .NET Core template

+Build self contained executable for Raspberry Pi dotnet publish -c release -o published -r linux-arm